cendyandreoli/posts/posts/pare-de-escalar-seus-consumers-por-cpu.md

 Scaling by CPU makes sense for APIs.
 For Workers and Consumers, the success metric is queue size (Lag), and KEDA is the industry standard tool for translating this metric to Kubernetes.

-If you are managing event-driven microservices and your consumers struggle to keep up with traffic spikes, stop trying to tune CPU request/limit.
-Install KEDA, configure a `ScaledObject`, and let the infrastructure adapt to the business's real demand, not the processor's heat.
+If you are managing event-driven microservices and your consumers struggle to keep up with traffic spikes, stop trying to tune CPU requests/limits.
+Install KEDA, configure a `ScaledObject`, and let the infrastructure adapt to real business demand, not processor heat.

 ---

 *This file is automatically generated and backed up from the blog system.*
-*Last updated: 2025-12-04T04:55:19.888Z*
+*Last updated: 2025-12-04T04:59:27.794Z*